amboym/StockPortfolioAnalysis/README.md

 ### Method

 In Python, we retrieve stock data from Yahoo Finance using the yfinance library and compute the annualized performance of a 6-stock portfolio (including mean returns, standard deviation, and covariance matrix).
-Subsequently, we apply Harry Markowitz's Modern Portfolio Theory/ Mean-Variance Model by generating random weights to create n different feasible portfolios.
+We then generating random weights so that we can apply Harry Markowitz's Modern Portfolio Theory/ Mean-Variance to create n different feasible portfolios.

 ie. For two securities:
 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/17dfbf1e-4781-4e26-94c9-48849e8e395f)